With Nguyen Phu Trong gone, are EU-Vietnam ties at risk? – DW – 07/31/2024

 Party affairs come first

-Nguyen Khac Giang, also of the ISEAS - Yusof Ishak Institute, told DW that political elites in Hanoi will be "focused" on domestic politics in the coming months, so there are unlikely to be "any short-term implications on foreign policy with To Lam being the caretaker general secretary."
+Nguyen Khac Giang, also of the ISEAS – Yusof Ishak Institute, told DW that political elites in Hanoi would be "focused" on domestic politics in the coming months, so there would unlikely be "any short-term implications on foreign policy with To Lam being the caretaker general secretary."

 Trong's death opens up an upcoming leadership transition.
 To Lam, the president, was assigned to take on the responsibilities of the general secretary, although the Politburo will soon have to vote on whether he formally becomes "acting general secretary."